-Robert Krumwiede was born and raised in Illinois, graduating Fenton High School in 1968.
+Robert Krumwiede was born and raised in Illinois, graduating from Fenton High School in 1968.
 He joined the Navy in April of 1969, going to boot camp at Great Lakes Naval Base.
-Bob completed the usual training courses for Naval Aviators and reported to Naval Squadron VP-11, home ported in Brunswick, Maine.
-In 1972 his unit were deployed to Naval Air Station Cubi Point in the Philippines for duty in Vietnam.
-He was discharged in 1973, got married in 1974, had his first daughter and reenlisted in the Navy in 1976 spending that tour in Hawaii with VP-6.
+Bob completed the usual training courses for Naval Aviators and reported to Naval Squadron VP-11, homeported in Brunswick, Maine.
+In 1972 his unit was deployed to Naval Air Station Cubi Point in the Philippines for duty in Vietnam.
+He was discharged in 1973, got married in 1974, had his first daughter, and reenlisted in the Navy in 1976 spending that tour in Hawaii with VP-6.
 After getting out of the Navy the second time Bob went to work for the U.S. Postal Service.
-He was a Letter Carrier, on the job instructor and a vehicle mechanic for them and retired in 2005 with 32 years of government service.
+He was a Letter Carrier, on-the-job instructor, and a vehicle mechanic for them and retired in 2005 with 32 years of government service.
 Bob joined the American Legion in Virginia and has been busy ever since.
 He is a Past Commander for Post 97 and is currently the Department Baseball Chairman and the District 4 (Pinal County, AZ) Commander.

-Tye was born and raised Mokena IL. joined the Navy Sep.
-17th 1985 as a non designated E1/ SR .
-His first duty station was USS FOX CG-33 stationed out of San Diego CA. He was then sent to the USS San Jose AFS-7 home ported in SRF Guam.
+Tye was born and raised in Mokena IL. joined the Navy in Sep.
+17th 1985 as a non-designated E1/ SR. His first duty station was USS FOX CG-33 stationed out of San Diego CA. He was then sent to the USS San Jose AFS-7 homeported in SRF Guam.
 The next duty was NAS Whidbey

 Island WA.
 Tye then received orders to USS Camden AOE-2 home port Remerton WA.
 After serving on Camden his next orders were to Naval Submarine Base Bangor WA.
 Waterfront Brig.

-USS Rainer AOE-7 home ported out of Bremerton WA was next duty station.
+USS Rainer AOE-7 homeported out of Bremerton WA was the next duty station.
 And then back to California, assigned to Amphibious Construction Battalion ONE(ACB-1) in Coronado, California.
-A one year assignment to Guantanamo Bay Cuba.
+A one-year assignment to Guantanamo Bay Cuba.
 He retired in October 2005 as an E-6, BM1(SW).
 Tye and his family have lived in Queen Creek since Jun 2004.